Cross of Caravaca – a powerful amulet believed to ward off evil and increase good fortune

 The aura surrounding the Vera Cruz is undeniable, and many who have worshipped in the side chapel where the Cross is housed, are touched by an overwhelming sense of peace.
 The faith of millions of worshippers throughout 700 years of history seem to fill the sanctuary with love, along with an essence of deep belief and faith, sanctifying the three splinters from the cross on which Jesus Christ himself perished.

-The Region of Murcia is currently re-establishing the Camino de la Cruz - a Mediaeval pilgrimage route (similar to the famous Camino de Santiago de Compostela - and its associated Cross of St. James) which leads from Navarra in the Pyrenees in the south of France, down through Aragón in northern Spain, through Castilla La Mancha and into Valencia, finally entering the region of Murcia via Jumilla.
+The Region of Murcia is currently re-establishing the Camino de la Cruz – a Mediaeval pilgrimage route (similar to the famous Camino de Santiago de Compostela – and its associated Cross of St. James) which leads from Navarra in the Pyrenees to the south of France, down through Aragón in northern Spain, through Castilla La Mancha and into Valencia, finally entering the region of Murcia via Jumilla.

 Wish someone peace and good fortune, as well as a safe journey with a gift of one of our Caravaca Crosses . .